noahlange/arc-rpg/content/04-Skills/07-List-of-Skills.md

 ### Small Guns

-The Small Guns (DEX×2) skill measures a character’s aptitude with conventional small arms—handguns, rifles and shotguns.
+The Small Guns (DEX×2) skill measures a character’s aptitude with conventional small arms—handguns, rifles, and shotguns.

 #### Handguns